Advice on running a business from home: Managing remote teams 💻

 • A clear programme: It is important to have some online tools to help your team share updates and plans for the business.
 Ensure that there is somewhere to schedule holidays, plans, recruitment, goals, roles, and responsibilities.
 This will help everyone keep in contact and plan together.

 • Understand differences in your team: When working remotely, everyone will have preferences, commitments, and even cultural differences.
-It is worth speaking to everyone and seeing if they have a different time zone, commitments such as children to take to school, or looking after an elderly relative.
+It is worth speaking to everyone and seeing if they have a different time zone, accessibility requirements, or particular commitments (like taking children to school or looking after an elderly relative).

-• Make it accessible: Remember that your remote employees need to be treated and given the same access as the local employees.
-It may even be worth them having access to more because they will need as many resources as possible.
+• Make it accessible: Remember that your remote employees need to be treated and given the same access as in-office employees.
+It may be necessary to check on remote workers more often, as they will not pick up bits of advice and resources that are overheard in the office.

 Looking to hire remote teams?
 Contact us today!